Managing secure distribution of confidential documents & PDF files: use of DRM in content life cycle

-Who is responsible for content distribution?
+Who is responsible for defining what content is confidential & secure document distribution?

-Exchanges between computer based applications generally use cryptography in order to protect the transfer from being intercepted or misused.
+Exchanges between computer based applications generally use encryption in order to protect the transfer from being intercepted or misused.
 But managing the document content itself has proved rather more difficult.
-Trying to use cryptography on its own has proved technically difficult because although it preserves perfectly the original content, it has no continuing control over how a file is used once it is decrypted and returned to its original form.
+Trying to use encryption on its own has proved technically difficult because although it preserves perfectly the original content, it has no continuing control over how a file is used once it is decrypted and returned to its original form.

 A simpler approach to exerting continuing content control has emerged with the increasing availability of Digital Rights Management technologies that can be applied to documents in order to protect confidential content.
 This works because by using DRM it is possible to control subsequent use of the whole document instead of relying upon ‘conventions’ or ‘understandings’ as to how the content is to be controlled once it has been disclosed.

 The best example of the confidential content control problem is not, as many would think, the fact of disclosures by Snowden in June 2013, but the results of what was disclosed – the extent to which US technology firms were using personal data, and the extent of US government access to such data, causing the EU to invalidate the Safe Harbor Agreement between the United States and the European Union that governs the transfer and protection of personal data and affects the commercial operations of many businesses.